lawiet019/FinalProjectForSD/django-ecommerce-master/README.md

 # Bookstore based on Django
 ## overview
 The project is to create an online bookstore which include the basic function of an online store including showing products, adding to the cart, buying the product online.
-Its target customers are buyers who hope to get books, especially well-chosen relaxing book online with ideal price.
+Its target customers are buyers who hope to purchase books, especially well-chosen relaxing books online with ideal prices.
 In fact, the project is based on the incomplete clothes store whose online address is https://github.com/lawiet019/FinalProjectForDB/invitations.
+We use this in order to have a foundation for our code.

 ## to run the project
 You should use the command ```pip install -r requirements.txt``` firstly